A note on the cone conjecture for K3 surfaces in positive characteristic: Shioda-supersingular K3s

-In this section we assume that $\ch k>2$, so that we can use Ogus's crystalline theory of supersingular $K3$ surfaces.
-Fix a $K3$ surface over $k$ with Picard number $22$.
+In this section we assume that $\ch k>2$, so that we can use Ogus's crystalline theory of supersingular K3 surfaces \cite{ogus-shaf}.
+Fix a K3 surface over $k$ with Picard number $22$.
 The intersection pairing makes the Picard group a lattice.
 Write $N$ for this rank $22$ lattice.
 Inside $N\tensor\R$ is the nef cone $\Nef(X)$.
-It is the closure of the cone generated by the ample classes in $N$, and thus there is an arithmetic group $O^+$ parametrizing isometries of $N$ whose extension to $\R$ preserves $\Nef(X)$.
+It is the closure of the cone generated by the ample classes in $N$, and thus there is an arithmetic group $O^+$ parametrizing isometries of $N$ whose extension to $\R$ preserves the positive cone.

-Since $\rk N=22$ and $\dim_k \H^1(X,\Omega^1)=20$, the map $N\tensor k\to\H^1(X,\Omega^1)$ has a non-trivial kernel.
+Since $\rk N=22$ and $\dim_k \H^1(X,\Omega^1)=20$, the map $N\tensor k\to\H_{\text{\rm dR}}^2(X/k)$ has a non-trivial kernel.
 Ogus has found a canonical semilinear identification of this kernel with a subspace $K$ of $N\tensor k$.
 He proved the following, among other things.

 \begin{thm}[Ogus \cite{ogus-shaf}] An automorphism of $X$ is uniquely determined by its image in $O^+$.
 Moreover, the image of $\Aut(X)\to O^+$ is precisely the subgroup of elements that preserve $K\subset N\tensor k$. \end{thm}